onitsoft/Solidity-Course/lesson-2/README.md

 - Computer code behaves in expected ways and doesn’t have the linguistic nuances of human languages.
 - The code is replicated on many computers giving contract security and immutability.
 - Smart contract can be verified on a public ledger.
+- Fewer intermediaries e.g. no need for external "escrow" services.
 - Useful for trustless systems where you have multiple parties that do not trust each other 100%.

 ## Cons of smart contracts